 From the time of Franz Boas and the immigrant head shape studies discussed in the previous section, anthropology provided new ways to think about race.
 Boas should have won.
 Race was debunked.
 But since 2000 there has been a race revival, with an attack on anthropology.
 How did the race revival happen?

 In some ways Boasian anthropology did win.
 Very few people today claim biological appearance leads directly to a particular language or culture–this is part of the legacy we can claim when asked What is Anthropology?
 But in other ways, Boas lost.
 Almost immediately, race became culturalized.
-People simply accepted that talking about culture was the polite way to talk about race (see part 3 on Culture, Cultures, Cultural Relativism).
-And now there are setbacks for the anthropological challenge to race as biological-genetic grouping–but see the 2012 post Teaching Race Anthropologically for updated resources.
+People simply accepted that talking about culture was the polite way to talk about race (see When culture starts looking like race).
+And there were also setbacks for the anthropological challenge to debunk race as biological-genetic grouping.

 One sign of this loss came in 2007 when James Watson, one of the discoverers of DNA, tried to publicly revive ideas about race and intelligence: